chrisjmccormick/hog_matlab/README.md

 # hog_matlab
 Matlab implementation of the HOG person detector.

-I originally created this project to experiment with different ways to modify the descriptor to reduce the dimensionality with minimal loss in accuracy.
-This project uses the original descriptor dimensions, though.

 Some things you should know going into this:

 * The HOG detector is compute intense, and this is *not* a highly-optimized implementation.